We have been awarded the coveted national Gold Sports Mark Award in recognition of our commitment to sporting opportunities for our children.

 We offer a wide range of extra-curricular sports clubs throughout the year which vary term on term but include: football, girls’ football, rounders, athletics, table tennis, cross country, fitness circuits, swimming, yoga and gymnastics.
 The children are able to play football, do athletics and other games on our pitches at lunchtimes led by our lunchtime assistants.

 We also have sporting activity days where we might have specialists in school working with the children or the children are involved in a sporting event such as a sponsored run or “World Cup Tournament”.
-We have previously achieved Sports Gold Mark.
 The children take part in many inter-school competitions, including in football, athletics and swimming.

 We use our knowledge progression in planning detailing key learning for each term within each phase (we assess against end points based on this key learning in each subject):

-Please see below for our Progression of Knowledge and Skills documents for P.E.
+Please see bottom of page for our Progression of Knowledge and Skills documents for P.E.

 We assess against the end points at the end of each term and using continual assessment to inform next steps in teaching.